-How do I apply for a Perkins or Stafford Loan?
+How do I apply for a federal Loan?

 The same way you do the other federal student aid, by completing the Free Application for Federal Student Aid (FAFSA).
 You do not need a separate loan application.
 But, you will need to sign a promissory note, a binding legal document that states you agree to repay your loan according to the terms of the note.

 Can I cancel my student loan if I change my mind, even if I've signed the promissory note agreeing to the loan's terms?

 Yes.
 Your school must notify you in writing whenever it credits your account with your loan funds.
 You may cancel all or a portion of your loan if you inform your school within 14 days after the date your school sent you this notice, or by the first day of the payment period, whichever is later.
 (Your school can tell you the first day of your payment period.)

 How do my parents apply for a PLUS Loan?

 Your parents complete a Direct PLUS Loan application and promissory note that you'll get from your school's financial aid office.
 They will have to pass a credit check.
 If they don't pass they might still be able to receive a loan if they can demonstrate that extenuating circumstances exits, or if someone thy know, who can pass agrees to endorse the loan and promises to repay it if your parents don't.

 Are my parents responsible for my educational loans?

 No. Parents are, however, responsible for the Federal PLUS loans.
 Parents will only be responsible for your educational loans if you are under 18 and they co-sign your loan.
 In general you and you alone are responsible for repaying your educational loans.